tekutekulife/sdk_unity_plugin/README.md

 Most requirements will be downloaded automatically.
 You will have to ensure that some components are up to date in the Android SDK Manager.

-- Android API 15 (4.0.3) and above.
+- Android API 16 (4.1) and above.
-- Android SDK Build-tools 24.0.0
+- Android SDK Build-tools 27.0.1
 - Latest version of Android Support Repository

-## Basics
+## Integrating the Plugin

+0. **Note:** The refactoring of the build system is not yet complete.
+In future we will publish the artifact for the Android plugin on a Maven repo and pull it in from there.
+Without that step in place, you are still required to build it locally, deploy it to some repo, and then pull it into your Unity project from there. `android-plugin/build.gradle` is currently configured to deploy to `file:///tmp/repo`.

-1. Import the Zendesk Unity SDK into your Unity project
+1. Import the Zendesk Support SDK for Android into your Unity project

+    * Confirm that your Unity project is using Gradle for Android.
+Player Settings -> Publishing Settings -> Build -> Build System.
+    * Tick the `Custom Gradle Template` checkbox.
+    * Open the Gradle file (by default, this is `Assets/Plugins/Android/mainTemplate.gradle`).
+    * Add the Zendesk repository to the `repositories` section:
+    ```groovy
+    repositories {
+    		maven {
+    			url 'file:///tmp/repo'
+ 			}
+    	}
+    ```
+    * **Note:** As detailed in Step 0, this is currently configured to use a local tmp dir.
+This will be replaced in future with an online Maven repo.

+2. Import the Zendesk Support SDK for iOS into your Unity project

-    * Import the `sdk_unity_plugin` project into Android Studio.
+    * Copy the contents of `ios-plugin/setup-src` into `Assets/Plugins/iOS` in your Unity project.
-    * Build the plugin with `./gradlew build`
-    * Copy the output of build/unity-plugin/ into your Unity app.
+    * Copy the contents of `ios-plugin/src` into `Assets/Plugins/iOS` in your Unity project.

     You may see some errors like this: `Could not create texture from Assets/Plugins/iOS/ZendeskSDK.bundle/{name}.png: File could not be read`.
     These are safe to ignore and will disappear when you build the project for iOS.
 You also may need to ensure that the `MessageUI`, `Security` and `MobileCoreServices` frameworks have been added to the project that Unity exports to Xcode.
 These frameworks can be added by selecting the correct target in Xcode and then selecting the aforementioned frameworks in the `Linked Frameworks and Libraries` under the `General` tab.

+3. Import the Zendesk Unity plugin scripts into your Unity project

+    * Copy the contents of `unity-src/scripts` into `Assets/Plugins/Zendesk/Scripts` in your Unity project.

+## Using the Plugin

-2. Viewing the samples
+### Viewing the Sample

+We provide a sample script called `ZendeskTester.cs` in the `sample` directory.

-    * Copy the scripts from `sample` and attach either one to a `GameObject` in your scene.
+    Copy this to your assets folder and attach it to a `GameObject` in your scene.
+When you run the scene, you should see a number of buttons provided by the script as a quick interface to the Support SDK.
-    * Select a GameObject (MainCamera for example) from the Hierarchy window
-    * On the Inspector window, push the 'Add Component' button
-    * Select one of the sample scripts you copied.

-3. Creating your own class that uses Zendesk
+### Creating your own class that uses Zendesk

     * To use the Zendesk SDK in Unity, you must create a class that extends `MonoBehaviour` and attach it to a `GameObject` in your scene.
     * Include the following two methods in your class: